C4dynamics/C4dynamics/docs/source/reference/bodyobjects.datapoint.rst

 Constructing a datapoint
 ========================

-The construction of a datapoint object is done with a direct call to the datapoint class:
+A datapoint instance is created by making a direct call to the datapoint constructor:

 `pt = c4d.datapoint()`

-There are no required parameters to initialize the instance, but the determination of each one of datapoint parameters is allowed through the \**kwargs, for example:
+Initialization of the instance does not require any mandatory parameters, but each datapoint parameter can be determined using the \**kwargs keyword, for example:

 .. code::